An Implicit GNN Solver for Poisson-like problems: Methodology

 \subsection{Problem statement}

 Let $\Omega \subset \mathbb{R}^n$ be a bounded open domain with smooth boundary $\partial \Omega = \partial \Omega_D \cup \partial \Omega_N $.
-To ensure the existence and uniqueness of the solution, special constraints (referred to as \textit{boundary conditions}) must be specified on the boundary $\partial \Omega$ of $\Omega$ \cite{intro_num_meth_var_prob}: {\em Dirichlet conditions} assign a known value for the solution $u$ on (part of) $\partial \Omega$, and {\em homogeneous Neumann boundary conditions} impose that no part of the solution $u$ is leaving the domain.
+To ensure the existence and uniqueness of the solution, special constraints (referred to as \textit{boundary conditions}) must be specified on the boundary $\partial \Omega$ of $\Omega$ \citep{intro_num_meth_var_prob}: {\em Dirichlet conditions} assign a known value for the solution $u$ on $\partial \Omega_D$, and {\em homogeneous Neumann boundary conditions} impose that no part of the solution $u$ is leaving the domain through $\partial \Omega_N$.
 More formally, let $f$ be a continuous function defined on $\Omega$, $g$ a continuous function defined on $\partial \Omega_D$ and $n$ the outward normal vector defined on $\partial \Omega$.
 The Poisson problem with mixed boundary conditions (i.e. Dirichlet and homogeneous Neumann boundary conditions) consists in finding a real-valued function $u$, defined on $\Omega$, that satisfies:

 Except in very specific instances, no analytical solution can be derived for the Poisson problem, and its solution must be numerically approximated: the domain $\Omega$ is first discretized into an unstructured mesh, denoted $\Omega_h$.
-The Poisson equation (\ref{poisson-equation}) is then spatially discretized using the Finite Element Method (FEM) \cite{finite_element_method}.
+The Poisson equation (\ref{poisson-equation}) is then spatially discretized using the Finite Element Method (FEM) \citep{finite_element_method}.
 The approximate solution $u_h$ is sought as a vector of values defined on all $N$ degrees of freedom of $\Omega_h$. $N$ in turn depends on the type of elements chosen (i.e., the precision order of the approximation wanted): choosing first-order Lagrange elements, $N$ matches the number of nodes in $\Omega_h$.
-The discretization of the variational formulation with Galerkin's method leads to solving a linear system of the form:
+The discretization of the variational formulation using Galerkin's method leads to solving a linear system of the form:

-where the sparse matrix $A \in \mathbb{R}^{N\times N}$ is the discretization of the continuous Laplace operator, vector $B \in \mathbb{R}^N$ comes from the discretization of the force term $f$ and of the mixed boundary conditions, and $U \in \mathbb{R}^N$ is the solution vector to be sought.
+where the sparse matrix $A \in \mathbb{R}^{N\times N}$ is the discretization of the continuous Laplace operator, the vector $B \in \mathbb{R}^N$ comes from the discretization of the forcing term $f$ and of the mixed boundary conditions, and $U \in \mathbb{R}^N$ is the solution vector to be sought.
+Details regarding the derivation of the linear system \eqref{linear-system} can be found in \ref{appendix:fem}. \\\\ Let $\mathcal{F}$ be a set of continuous functions on $\Omega$ and $\mathcal{G}$ a set of continuous functions on $\partial \Omega_D$.
+We denote as $\mathcal{P}$ a set of Poisson problems, such that any element $E_p \in \mathcal{P}$ is described as a triplet: